How to Backup DynamoDB Data to Different AWS Account

 AWS Configure

-Here, you'll run AWS configure and add use the user who has the custom policy.
+Here, you'll run aws configure and use the credentials of the user who has the custom policy attached.

 Execute the Command